valohai/docs/source/howto/setup/aws_selfhosted_trial.rst

       - Description
     * - TCP
       - 22
-      - 3.251.38.215/32 (optional)
+      - 3.251.38.215/32 (during installation)
       - for SSH management from Valohai

-Create a new security group named **valohai-sg-queue** and set the Inbound rules listed below:
+Create a new security group named **valohai-sg-master** and set the Inbound rules listed below:

 .. list-table::
     :header-rows: 1